cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

 Chronic absenteeism is generally defined as a student missing 10% or more of a school year.
 Student absenteeism is a fundamental challenge for education systems which has increased as result of the global pandemic.
 There is a growing body of research (see [Use Case Documentation](https://github.com/cstohlmann/oea-at-risk-package/blob/main/Chronic_Absenteeism/docs/OEA%20Chronic%20Absenteeism%20Package%20-%20Use%20Case%20Documentation.pdf)) substantiating what most parents and teachers have long believed to be true: School truancy undermines the growth and development of students.
 Students with more school absences have lower test scores and grades, a greater chance of dropping out of school, and higher odds of future unemployment.
 Absent students also exhibit greater behavioral issues, including social disengagement and alienation.
 The most recent national estimates in the US suggest that approximately 5–7.5 million students, out of a K–12 population of approximately 50 million, are missing at least 1 cumulative month of school days in a given academic year, translating into an aggregate 150–225 million days of instruction lost annually.

 Machine learning models offer the potential to find patterns of absenteeism across student attendance patterns, class engagement, academic achievement, demographics, social-emotional measures and more.
-Predictions of students at risk of becoming chronically absent allows for targetted support of these students students.
+Predictions of students at risk of becoming chronically absent allows for targeted support of these students.
 A predictive model can be used to precisely focus resources to support students who are on the trajectory of chronic absenteeism, identify the best interventions to prevent absenteeism, and ultimately reduce absenteeism.

 ## Package Impact